 This Balearic Island has a good mix of culture, charming villages, palaces, and of course plenty of beaches.
 It has a rich ecosystem of salt meadows, wetlands, mountains and gorges.
 It has 400 different species of fish, 31 orchids and is home to the flamingo and the fish eagle.

 Cultural highlights include the Almudaina Royal Palace in Palma, built in the early 14th century.
 An irregular rectangle-shape with imposing towers, it houses a Gothic-style chapel and some Moorish baths.
 The Royal Palace del Rei Sanc in Valldemossa, built in the same century, became a monastery and has a preserved Renaissance cloister.

 Hikers have two challenges – the Serra de Tramuntana and the Serres de Llevant.
 The former is a 156km trail divided into sections suitable for all ages, the latter passing by sand dunes and into the mountains.
 Other natural wonders on the island include Torrent de Pareis, a 3km canyon with high limestone walls which ends at the Sa Calobra bay.

 The Dragonera Natural Park consists of the rocky island of the same name plus two others.
-It’s accessible by boat, and on the island, you can explore the lighthouse (where there is a visitor centre) and defence towers, and do a spot of bird watching.
+It’s accessible by boat and you can explore the island's lighthouse (where there is a visitor centre) and defence towers and do a spot of bird watching.